 Certainly, some of us find even the weak reinforcement schedule of avoidance conditioning motivating.
 Perhaps we’ve already had a heart attack or have a close relative who developed or even died from, say, cervical cancer.
 But for many of us, the reward of preventing something bad from happening in the future is too remote to motivate desirable behaviors in the present, or to avoid non-desirable behaviors when non-desirable behaviors produce short-term pleasure (e.g., eating fattening foods) or enable us to escape short-term pain (e.g., not exercising).
 How then can we become better motivated?

 - Educate yourself.
 People are far more motivated to act when they not only know why they should but own it themselves.
 Don’t just trust your doctor.
 Find out for yourself the benefits of what’s being recommended.
 Make them your concern, not just your doctor’s concern for you.
-Learn about them firsthand, on the Internet or in the library (remember what that is?).
+Learn about them firsthand.
 Leverage the fact that we’re all more motivated by ideas that feel like our own than ideas that feel like someone else’s.

 - Tackle one painful change at a time.
 Don’t quit smoking, start exercising, and radically change your diet all in one week.
 Pick one intervention at a time and stick with it until it becomes an ingrained habit.
 Then move on to the next.